What is an Arkansas Annual Report?

 - Name and street address of the Registered Agent if it has changed.

-Regardless of whether you are filing online or by mail, the cost to file the annual report is the same.
+Regardless of whether you are filing online or by mail with paper forms, the cost to file the annual report is the same.

-The filing fee and franchise tax for an Arkansas LLC is $150 while an Arkansas Corporation pays a franchise tax based on the outstanding capital stock (if stock was issued) and will cost $150 at a minimum or $300 if no stock was issued.
+The filing fee and franchise tax for an Arkansas LLC are $150, while an Arkansas Corporation pays a franchise tax based on the outstanding capital stock (if shares of stock were issued) and will cost $150 at a minimum of $300 if no stock was issued.

 If paying with a credit card, there is an additional $5 charge.

-The Annual Report is due by May 1st of each year for Corporations and LLCs.
+The Annual Report deadline is by May 1st of each year for Corporations and LLCs.

 Penalty for a late LLC annual report